Nthan008/time-tracking-dashboard-main/README-template.md

 ## Your Detail

-- FullName - [Add your name here]
+- FullName - Carlo Nathanael Bessie
-- StudentID - [Add your StudentID here]
+- StudentID - 2602236685
-- BINUS Email - [Add your BINUS email here]
+- BINUS Email - carlo.bessie@binus.ac.id

 **Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**